michael-sumner/go-make-things/content/press.md

 ## Bio

+### The Short Version

+Chris Ferdinandi helps people learn vanilla JavaScript.
+He believes there’s a simpler, more resilient way to make things for the web.
+His [developer tips newsletter](https://gomakethings.com) is read by thousands of developers each weekday.
+Learn more at [GoMakeThings.com](https://gomakethings.com).

+### The Long Version

 Chris Ferdinandi helps people learn vanilla JavaScript.
 He believes there’s a simpler, more resilient way to make things for the web.

 Chris is the author of the [Vanilla JS Pocket Guide series](https://vanillajsguides.com), creator of the [Vanilla JS Academy](https://vanillajsacademy.com) training program, and host of the [Vanilla JS Podcast](https://vanillajspodcast.com).
 His [developer tips newsletter](https://gomakethings.com) is read by thousands of developers each weekday.